caiomcs04/petbook/README.md

 ## Simulated Back-end

-Run `npm install -g json-server` to globally install the json server.
-After installation, enter the project folder "dados"  and run `json-server --watch db.json` in terminal, with that a server will be initialized at the url `http://localhost:3000/`, after initialization it will be possible to make http requests.
+in peetbook/api/api folder, execute the cmd comand npm start.

 ## Functionalities

 > This project aims at the functionality of being:
-> - of a basic form using angular to post and get a local data base, focused on programming practice
+> A sample of a basic login page with authentication and register form, focused on programming practice

 ## Authors